HAVE A GO AT OLYMPIC SPORTS

 Bruce Haslingden and Cedric Sloan were Australia’s first cross-country representatives at an Olympic Winter Games.
 They participated in the 18km and 50km events at the 1952 Games in Oslo.
 Neither of them finished the gruelling 50km event and placed 74th and 75th respectively in the 18km event.

-The Sochi 2014 Games saw Esther equal Anthony Evans as Australia’s only three-time cross-country skiing Olympians.
-She was joined on the Russian slopes by Phil Bellingham and brother and sister duo Aimee and Callum Watson.
+The Sochi 2014 Games saw Esther Bottomley equal Anthony Evans became Australia's first three-time cross-country skiing Olympians.

 Cross-country akiing appeared at the inaugural Olympic Winter Games in 1924 and stayed relatively unchanged until the women’s events were introduced in 1952.